Tolutoon/tolutoon/README.md

  ![Header_image](https://www.samurai-digital.com/app/uploads/2021/02/UIActions_2@2x.png)

-<h1 align="center">Hi 👋, I’m Olopade Tolu </h1>
+<h1 align="center">Hi 👋, I’m Tolu </h1>

 - 🔭 I’m working on ALX projects and tasks.
-- 🌱 I’m currently interested in learning React.
+- 🌱 I’m currently interested in learning Swift.
 - 💞️ I’m looking to collaborate on all sort of problem solving projects.
 - 📫 You can reach me on email via getolopadetolu@gmail.com
 - ⚡ Fun fact I am a student of the ALX Software Engineering Programme